 For each area of technology, we provide a clear explanation of the options available, associated pros and cons, and our recommendations when appropriate.
 All the recommendations are consolidated into an “action plan” – a clear summary of everything that should be done, with cost, priority, responsible party and schedule in detail.

-While providing technology solutions to over 1,000 clients, we have seen the prevalence of gaps in IT capacity.
+While providing technology solutions to almost 1,000 clients, we have seen the prevalence of gaps in IT capacity.

 In an effort to address these gaps, we have developed training materials, resources, and tools to help organizations be more successful in their approach to and use of technology.
 Our breadth and depth of nonprofit technology experience set us apart from other consultants.

 Technology as critical skill for nonprofits

 We have observed a shift in the strategic importance of IT capacity to achieving an organization’s mission.
 A few factors that have made technology so strategic:

 - Outreach: For nonprofits that depend on reaching constituents, technology is indispensable and includes websites, social networking, mass email, and CRM (constituent relationship management) systems